spencertipping/ni/dev/network-design.md

 **TODO:** Rewrite most or all of this: networking can be much more top-down polymorphic than is described here.

+## Pending rewrite
+- No need for a wire protocol: we can have short-message unreliable RMI at the OO level, then point-to-point links.
+- No need for end-to-end protocol stacking: semi-autonomous nodes can locally optimize if everyone is aware of the protocol (which they would be).

 ## Point-to-point links (L2)
 ni transmits level-2 frames over three types of channels: